Common purpose unites three tiers

 At the second tier are the regional cooperatives that transmit the power from Associated Electric Cooperative to the 51 distribution cooperatives.
 These organizations are known as generation and transmission cooperatives (G&Ts), and they serve six geographical areas of Missouri, southern Iowa and northeast Oklahoma.

-The G&Ts operate, build and maintain the high-voltage transmission system that has been built with member investment.
+The G&Ts operate, build and maintain the high-voltage transmission system built with member investment.
 Additional strengths the G&Ts bring to Associated that ensure its success include member governance that keeps it focused on its mission; legislative, government, industry and community relations; and interconnections and relationships with neighboring utilities.

 In 1961 the six G&Ts formed the system's third tier, Associated Electric Cooperative, which was subsequently given responsibilities for generation and power procurement, leaving transmission as the primary responsibility of Associated Electric's six owner G&Ts.